-If your GRE scores were less than amazing, applying to universities that may accept low GRE scores—or waive GRE requirements altogether—might be the way to go.
+If your GRE scores were less than amazing, applying to top universities and graduate schools that accept low GRE scores — or waive GRE requirements altogether — might be the best way to go.

 We’ve put together a list of U.S. universities that may have low GRE score requirements (or no score required at all!).

 Click to learn more about what programs each graduate school has to offer.
 Or, scroll down for more info on what to do if your scores are not up to par.

 10 Grad Schools to Consider If Your GRE Scores Aren't Ideal

 Georgia State University is a public research university with seven campuses throughout the Atlanta area.
 They serve over 51,000 students from diverse backgrounds.
 And, they offer a variety of graduate programs with varying GRE requirements, including programs that do not require the GRE.

 About the GRE: The College of Education & Human Development at Georgia State recently removed the GRE requirement for 22 master’s degree programs.
 Instead, the university evaluates students based on measures that may include undergraduate GPA, previous experience, and the goals statement or writing sample.

 Loyola University Chicago is a Jesuit university with several campuses throughout the Chicago area.
 They serve roughly 16,673 students from a variety of faiths, backgrounds, and goals.
 And while the GREs are generally required for graduate admissions, some programs may waive these scores.